shiguelita/-folio/_notebook/2018-07-06-helloworld.markdown

 A little more about me: I graduated in Mathematics at Metodista University, I work with data analysis since 2015 and currently I am taking graduate studies in Big Data Analysis in FIA University.

-Some of my interests are: data science, machine learning, artificial intelligence, games, books, tea, and travel.
+Some of my interests are: data science, machine learning, artificial intelligence, games, sci-fi, books, tea, and travel.

 That's it, time to start!